gchq/Palisade-examples/example-rule-library/README.md

 ## A Tool for Complex and Scalable Data Access Policy Enforcement

 # Example Rule library
-Contains the Rules and supporting code used in the example.
+This module contains the specific rules that are used when running the example.
-Each of these users is defined by the ExampleUser which is a specialisation of the [Palisade-common](https://github.com/gchq/Palisade-common/README.md) Rule interface.
+Each of these rules is a specialisation of the Palisade-common [Rule interface](https://github.com/gchq/Palisade-common/blob/develop/src/main/java/uk/gov/gchq/palisade/rule/Rule.java).
+There are two types of rule that can be applied to a resource:

+1. Resource Level Rules
+1. Record Level Rules

+The Resource Level Rules are coarse grain rules that will allow a user to access a resource.
+The Record Level Rules are fine grain rules that define what records, within a given resource, the user is allowed to view.

+When running the example within a Palisade deployment the resources and policies associated with the example will need to be populated into the cache of the Resource Service and Policy Service respectively.
+The information for doing this is contained within application yaml files that are located in the [resources directory](./src/main/resources)

+### Resource Level Rules (coarse grain)

+#### FirstResourceRule
+This rule is concerned with the resource file that is being requested:
+- if the user has an HR role they will be able to access the first resource file

+In all other cases the first resource will not be returned to the user.

+### Record Level Rules (fine grain)

 #### BankDetailsRule
 The bankDetails field should be returned:
-- if the user querying the file has the HR role, completed the PAYROLL_TRAINING_COURSE, and the purpose of the query is SALARY
+- if the user querying the file has the HR role, completed the PAYROLL_TRAINING_COURSE, and the purpose of the query is SALARY.
+All of these criteria must be met if the user is to see the employees bank details.

 In all other cases the bankDetails field should be redacted.

 #### DutyOfCareRule
 This rule is concerned with the contactNumber, emergencyContacts and sex fields.
 These fields should be returned:
 - if the user querying the file has the HR role, and the purpose of the query is DUTY_OF_CARE
-- if the user querying the file is the line manager of the Employee record being queried, and the purpose of the query is DUTY_OF_CARE
+- if the user querying the file is the management tree of the Employee record being queried, and the purpose of the query is DUTY_OF_CARE

 In all other cases these fields should be redacted.

-#### FirstResourceRule
-This rule is concerned with the resource file that is being requested:
-- if the user has an HR role they will be able to access the first resource file

-In all other cases the first resource will not be returned to the user.

 #### NationalityRule
 The nationality field should be returned: